clickwheel

 A Python library that exposes the iPod sync workflow through two surfaces: a CLI for typed commands and an MCP server so Claude can drive curation conversationally.

 The iPod reads back as a profile.
-254 Taylor Swift tracks, a long tail of six other artists, and most of the device still unfilled.
+Mostly Taylor Swift, a long tail of other artists, and most of the device still unfilled.

 Curation goes conversational.
 Claude reads the library and the iPod, so a vague request for grunge produces specific, justified picks.

 The conversation produces a playlist.
-Upper Left, 43 tracks of Pacific Northwest grunge, on its way to a 2004 iPod over USB.
+Upper Left, 43 tracks of Pacific Northwest grunge, on its way to an iPod over USB.

 clickwheel exposes a classic-iPod sync workflow through two surfaces over the same backend.
 The CLI handles the typed-command path: scan and clean up your library's metadata, interactively pick what goes on the device, preview the diff, and push, all from one terminal session.
 The MCP server hands those same operations to Claude or other AI clients, so curation can happen in conversation rather than in your head.